aaron-wang/rcube-scan/README.md

 # Rubik's Cube Scanner

-An OpenCV app that scans and solves 3x3 Rubik's Cubes using a regular webcam!
+A desktop app using OpenCV that scans and solves 3x3 Rubik's Cubes using a regular webcam!

 - Color detection :small_red_triangle:
 - Rotation recognition :arrow_right_hook: